soltysh/talks/coroutines_generators/article.md

 that every function written using `yield` statement is a generator, which can than be used to feed all kinds of loops and iterations.
 If we look under the cover this iteration calls `next()` to get the next value from generator, until it reaches `StopIteration` exception.
-We can illustrate that with following piece of code:
+We can illustrate that with the following piece of code:

 ```
 c = countdown(3)